NM6642/CI-CD-Pipeline-with-GitHub-Actions/README.md

 ### 4. Run the Docker Image Locally (Optional)
    You can pull the Docker image from DockerHub and run it locally to verify the application is working.

+   ## What Does This Project Do?
+- **Automation**: It automates building and deploying a Flask app using GitHub Actions, a widely used CI/CD tool.
+- **Dockerization**: The app is containerized with Docker to ensure consistency across different environments.
+- **CI/CD Pipeline**: It sets up a GitHub Actions pipeline that builds the app, runs tests (optional), and deploys the Docker image to DockerHub automatically when code changes are pushed to the `main` branch.

 ## Deployment (Optional)